culture

 A figure of a man with a red hat relieving himself, traditionally called caga tio, or caganer.

 The Caganer is a character doing precisely what the name suggests.
-Well, let's say he's "taking care of business."
+Let's say he's "taking care of business."

 It's a playful figure that symbolises fertility and good fortune for the coming year.
 We have one of these quirky figurines, and when we have guests over for Christmas, it always becomes a talking point.